Apply to the degree programme in Music Technology (Bachelor + Master)

-Submit the following advance assignments to the Sibelius Academy via Studyinfo portal no later than 27 January 2021 (at 3pm EET):
+Submit the following advance assignments via Studyinfo portal no later than 25 January 2023 (at 3pm EET):

 1) A work demonstration in the form of a portfolio

 - The accepted formats are mp3, mp4 (video: H.264 or x.264 codec, audio: AAC).
 Note!
 Links to Youtube/Vimeo or other than the mentioned file formats are not accepted.

 2) A project description form

 - The portfolio must include a completed project description form presenting in writing each of the works you show excerpts of in the portfolio.
 The form must include unambiguous information about your role and responsibilities and other participants’ roles in the production of the material.
 You are also required to describe the significance of the material in your artistic production.

 - [Project description form]

 The Entrance Examination Board will evaluate your portfolio for diversity, originality, and quality of execution.
-In your project description form the Entrance Examination Board will also take note of your self-assessment ability, your analysis of your role in producing the material, and your ability to verbalise the artistic and technical choices you have made.
+In your project description form the Entrance Examination Board will consider your self-assessment ability, your analysis of your role in producing the material, and your ability to verbalise the artistic and technical choices you have made

-The third stage of the entrance examination includes the following sub-parts:
+The third stage of the entrance examination includes the following sub-tests: